 - Other functionalities: Retrieve the nucleotide sequence in any user-specific genomic positions in batch, identify a candidate gene list for Mendelian diseases from exome data, and other utilities.

 Please click the menu items to navigate through this website.
-If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (if you do not receive a reply within 7 days, post it again, since sometimes I miss the Disqus notification email) or email me directly kaichop gmail.com.
+If you have questions, comments and bug reports, please post them in the Disqus comment form in this website (if you do not receive a reply within 7 days, post it again, since sometimes I miss the Disqus notification email or I click the notification email but cannot find the question if a page has too many Disqus posts) or you can just email me directly kaichop gmail.com.
 Thank you very much for your help and support!

 2020Apr28: A number of ANNOVAR users asked how to analyze mutations in SARS-CoV-2.
-In general this can be done following the procedure described in the "Gene-based Annotation" page for expert users, but it requires some tweaking of the GFF files provided by NCBI's gene annotation (because ORF1ab and ORF1a are two distinct proteins that share a large portion of the sequence yet NCBI treats them with the same gene name, and because there is a ribosome slippage event in ORF1ab that creates a scenraio where the same base can belong to two adjacent codons yet NCBI treats ORF1ab as two separate protein products with identical protein name).
+In general this can be done following the procedure described in the "Gene-based Annotation" page for expert users, but it requires some tweaking of the GFF files provided by NCBI's gene annotation (because NCBI's file treat ORF1a and ORF1ab as two isoforms of a single gene named ORF1ab, and because there is a ribosome slippage event in ORF1ab that creates a scenraio where the same base can belong to two adjacent codons).
 To make things easier for ANNOVAR users, I now manually created the gene annotation called avGene and provide the annotation files avGene.txt.gz and avGeneMrna.fa.gz.
-Please note that (1) to be consistent with UCSC Genome Browser's reference FASTA, you must use NC_045512v2 rather than NC_045512.2 as the reference chromosome name in your input file to ANNOVAR; (2) I use the known names of four structural proteins as spike glycoprotein (S), matrix protein (M), envelope protein (E), and nucleocapsid protein (N), rather than ORF2, ORF4, ORF5 and ORF9; (3) I feel it is more appropriate to call the two overlapping genes and protein products as ORF1ab and ORF1a rather than calling them both as ORF1ab, and treat the 16 non-structural proteins (NSPs) as secondary post-translation products of ORF1ab/ORF1a protein, so that users need to infer the NSPs yourself unless you want to edit the NC_045512v2_avGene.txt file yourself and re-run annotation.
+Please note that (1) to be consistent with UCSC Genome Browser's reference FASTA, you must use NC_045512v2 rather than NC_045512.2 as the reference chromosome name in your input file to ANNOVAR; (2) I use the known names of four structural proteins as spike glycoprotein (S), matrix protein (M), envelope protein (E), and nucleocapsid protein (N), rather than ORF2, ORF4, ORF5 and ORF9; (3) I feel it is more appropriate to call the two overlapping genes/isoforms and protein products as ORF1ab and ORF1a rather than calling them both as ORF1ab, and treat the 16 non-structural proteins (NSPs) as secondary post-translation mature products of ORF1ab/ORF1a protein (In June update described above, this scenario is now handled).
 To give an example, you can use

 table_annovar.pl -buildver NC_045512v2 mut1.avinput sarscov2db/ -protocol avGene -operation g, and see the annotation as "N:YP_009724397.2:exon1:c.C822C:p.F274F" in the output.
 Next try